YoungBoy Never Broke Again discography

 In October 2019, YoungBoy teamed up with the late Juice Wrld for the single "Bandit" which debuted at number 10 on the Billboard Hot 100.
-It became YoungBoy's highest-charting single and one of his most popular, resulting in it being certified 3× platinum by the RIAA, platinum in Australia and gold in the United Kingdom.
+It became YoungBoy's highest-charting single and one of his most popular, resulting in it being certified 6× platinum by the RIAA, platinum in Australia and platinum in the United Kingdom.
 Just weeks later, YoungBoy released his twelfth mixtape, AI YoungBoy 2, the sequel to AI YoungBoy.
-It debuted atop the Billboard200, selling 110,000 units in its first week.
+It debuted atop the Billboard 200, selling 110,000 units in its first week.
 It also debuted within the top 20 in Canada.
-The album produced YoungBoy's most notable single, "Make No Sense" which peaked at number 57 on the Billboard Hot 100 and was certified 3× platinum by the RIAA.
+The album produced YoungBoy's most notable single, "Make No Sense" which peaked at number 57 on the Billboard Hot 100 and was certified 2× platinum by the RIAA.
 The mixtape itself was certified 2× platinum by the RIAA, while all songs are certified gold or higher.
 In February 2020, YoungBoy released his thirteenth mixtape, Still Flexin, Still Steppin who debuted at number 2 on the Billboard 200, and was later certified platinum by the RIAA.
 Just two months later, in April 2020, YoungBoy released his fourteenth mixtape, 38 Baby 2, a sequel to his classic mixtape, 38 Baby.
 The mixtape debuted atop the Billboard 200, marking YoungBoy's second United States number-one album.
 Later that year, in September 2020, YoungBoy released his sophomore studio album, Top.
-The album debuted at the number 1 position on the Billboard 200, and was certified platinum by the RIAA.
-The album was preceded by the single "Kacey Talk" which peaked at number 50 on the Billboard Hot 100, and was certified 2× platinum by the RIAA.
+The album debuted at the number 1 position on the Billboard 200, and was certified 2× platinum by the RIAA.
+The album was preceded by the single "Kacey Talk" which peaked at number 50 on the Billboard Hot 100, and was certified 5× platinum by the RIAA.

 YoungBoy's third studio album, Sincerely, Kentrell was released in September 2021 while YoungBoy was incarcerated.
 It debuted atop the Billboard 200 charts.
 YoungBoy became the third artist in history to receive a number-one album from jail, besides 2Pac and Lil Wayne.
 The album was preceded by five singles, including "Nevada" and "Life Support", both peaking at number 58 and 48 on the Billboard Hot 100, and were certified platinum and gold by the RIAA.
 Following YoungBoy's release from jail in October 2021, he released three mixtapes, From the Bayou with Birdman in December 2021, Colors in January 2022 which debuted at number 2 on the Billboard 200, and Better than You with DaBaby.
 These were later followed by YoungBoy's fourth studio album, The Last Slimeto which debuted at number 2 on the Billboard 200.
 The album was certified gold by the RIAA in just a month of its release.
 It produced one of YoungBoy's most notable singles of 2022, "Vette Motors".
 Following the release, YoungBoy released four full-length projects, Realer 2, peaking at number 6 on the Billboard 200, 3800 Degrees, peaking at number 12 on the Billboard 200, Ma' I Got A Family, peaking at number 7 on the Billboard 200, and Lost Files, a compilation project, peaking at number 45 on the Billboard 200.